-A panel of 3 or 5 members will be constituted with representatives from each of the categories below.
+An independent review panel (IRP) of 3 or 5 members will be constituted with representatives from each of the categories below.
 Where a 5-member panel is constituted, 2 members will come from the academy governor's category and 2 members will come from the Headteacher category.